At 100 square feet, the Eureka Copper Canyon has more practical floor space than the typical dome style tent.

 This popular Eureka Tent has a neat 10-foot by 10-foot configuration.

-With a 7-foot centre height, even a basketballer would be comfortable moving around inside.
+With a 7-foot centre height, even a basketball player would be comfortable moving around inside.

 The secret comfort ingredient is the straight sides which let you push your cots and other gear closer to the walls to create more space and ease of movement.